Roshni0/Projects/Maths_Questions_Generator/README.md

-Please look at maths questions.pdf
+Please look at maths questions.pdf.
-Includes:
+It includes:
 - objectives for the system (made priort to beginning the planning and coding)
 - screenshots of the system
 - the code